Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Representation varieties and generic sections

-A quiver $\Delta$ consists of a finite set of vertices $\Delta_0$ and a finite set of arrows $\Delta_1$ and two functions $s,t:\Delta_1\rightarrow \Delta_0$ sending an arrow to its starting and terminating vertex, respectively.
-A vertex $i$ in $\Delta$ is called a sink if there are no arrows terminating at $i$, and a source if there are no arrows starting at $i$.
-It is called admissible if it is either a sink or a source, and interior if there are at least two arrow incident to $i$.
+Let $Q$ be a quiver with $Q_0=\{1,\cdots,n\}$ the set of vertices and $Q_1$ the set of arrows.
+Let $s,t:Q_1\rightarrow Q_0$ be the functions mapping an arrow to its starting and terminating vertex, respectively.
+A vertex $i\in Q_0$ is called a sink if there are no arrows starting at $i$, and a source if there are no arrows terminating at $i$.
+It is called admissible if it is either a sink or a source, and interior if there are at least two arrows incident to $i$.